-Hmmm… “Sell your successes” – What could that mean?
+Hmmm… Sell your successes.
+What could that mean?

 Simply put, when you walk the talk, talk the walk.
 Adjust your marketing and sales conversations and materials to reflect how your product or services helped someone achieve what they wanted.

 ➊ Let Testimonials Pave the Way

-To best illustrate this technique, let me share with you a line that I use often that goes something like this: “If I tell you that I’m great at what I do, at best you’ll take it with a grain of salt, but if an unbiased third-party tells you that I’m great at what I do, you’ll tend to believe them.
+To best illustrate this technique, let me share with you a line that I often use that goes something like this: If I tell you that I’m great at what I do, at best, you’ll take it with a grain of salt, but if an unbiased third-party tells you that I’m great at what I do, you’ll tend to believe them.

 Stories have the power to capture and engage the listener in a softened manner – not the hard selling approach that people typically run away from.
 Stories also have the unique ability to take complex ideas and make them easy to understand – without a dissertation on the subject.

 My best advice here is to model other great storytellers.
-Take one of my favorites for instance, Mark Victor Hansen.
+Take one of my favorites, for instance, Mark Victor Hansen.
 Just look at his Chicken Soup for the Soul series of books.
 Essentially each chapter is a story effectively illustrating a point that touches, moves, and inspires its readers.

-So you may be tempted to say, well that’s easy for him, but I’m no Mark Victor Hansen.
-Now maybe you potentially are or aren’t, however my point is, that this is a very learnable skill, people aren’t born with it.
+So you may be tempted to say, well, that’s easy for him, but I’m no Mark Victor Hansen.
+Now maybe you potentially are or aren’t.
+However, my point is that this is a very learnable skill.
+People aren’t born with it.
 They develop it by continually practicing and honing it.

-3. Sharing ‘Case Studies’ to Illustrate what's Possible
+➌ Sharing Case Studies to Illustrate what's Possible

-Case studies are a sure-fire way to give your prospect a mental picture of what’s possible for their business should they engage you help.
-These are particularly great for those prospects who need to see it themselves in order to believe it.
+Case studies are a sure-fire way to give your prospect a mental picture of what’s possible for their business should they engage your help.
+These are particularly great for those prospects who need to see it themselves to believe it.

 These techniques can also play a critical role in humanizing your business and its offerings – placing real people behind your messages.
-For example, instead of pounding a prospect with every possible service you offer and the features and benefits of each, try using a short story to simplify a complicated solution that you implemented for a similar customer.
+For example, instead of pounding a prospect with every possible service, you offer and the features and benefits of each, try using a short story to simplify a complex solution you implemented for a similar customer.